Skatteetaten/vagrant-hashistack-template/GETTING_STARTED/tutorials.md

 ## How to release [VIDEO]
 The release process is pretty simple.
 The only thing you have to do is to create a new branch (e.g. `release_0.3.0`), and remove the tag `UNRELEASED` in the CHANGELOG.md file.
+When creating the pull request you need to lable it with `major`, `minor`, or `patch`, according to your release.
 See the video bellow for a full walk through:

 [release  **[duration: 1m 36s]**](https://youtu.be/6OHKloM-rL4)